lukes611/phdThesis/readme.txt

 		fix all table / figure numbers see figure 4.2 / 4.1
 		find all dataset and Data Set to "data set" do all fm3d to FM-3D
+		change all my active data set names from X Axis set ... to X-Axis set

 	ask ruben:
 		questions from above